Car Collector International

 Blue ChipHorizon: 10+ years

-Three anchored facts underwrite the SS 100's permanent blue-chip position: (1) it is the direct genetic forebear of every Jaguar sports car that followed, unique to a four-year 1936–1940 production window closed by the outbreak of war; (2) production is small — total production is disputed between 308 and 316 across the primary-source RM Sotheby's lot record, with the 3½-Litre variant at 116 or 118 cars; (3) the genuine matching-numbers original-body universe with a full JDHT certificate is a materially smaller subset of the total production, and the primary-source auction record (fetched from RM Sotheby's on 6 July 2026) puts an exceptional example of that subset at approximately $850k with a coherent step-down structure into the wider market.
+Three anchored facts underwrite the SS 100's permanent blue-chip position: (1) it is the direct genetic forebear of every Jaguar sports car that followed, unique to a four-year 1936–1940 production window closed by the outbreak of war; (2) production is small — total production is disputed between 308 and 316 across the primary-source RM Sotheby's lot record, with the 3½-Litre variant at 116 or 118 cars; (3) the genuine matching-numbers original-body universe with a full JDHT certificate is a materially smaller subset of the total production, and the primary-source auction record (verified via RM Sotheby's on 6 July 2026) puts an exceptional example of that subset at approximately $850k with a coherent step-down structure into the wider market.
 Best long-term holds: a 3½-Litre with matching numbers, a current JDHT certificate, an unbroken chain of ownership, original body coachwork and a documented period competition or first-owner file.
 Rebodied cars, built-up cars, and 2½-Litre cars with partial documentation are trading vehicles rather than long-term investment positions.

 Recommended